• Skip to primary navigation

 No-bake blueberry cheesecake is an irresistible treat for all occasions.
 Its soft and creamy filling has an incredibly intense blueberry flavor.
 Due to the combination of homemade blueberry sauce, cream cheese, and whipped cream, it's a light filling that perfectly matches the graham cracker crust.
 In case you love no-bake cheesecakes, you should try my velvety and rich no-bake chocolate cheesecake as well.

-Slices of cheesecake plated on dessert plates
+Slices of no-bake blueberry cheesecake plated on dessert plates.

 Jump to:

-• Ingredients notes and substitutions
+• Ingredients

-• Tips for success
+• Tips for Success

-• FAQ's
+• Recipe FAQ's

 • Recipe